Skip to main content

 Managing Section Tags

-When enabled by your library (Configuration > Fulfillment > Courses > Tag Mapping), you can add section tags.
+When enabled (Configuration > Fulfillment > Courses > Tag Mapping), users can add section tags.
 The list of tags is maintained by the library.
 Tags appear beneath the section name.
 For more information about configuring tags, see Configuring Citation and Section Tags.

 Locking a Section